vruusmann/openscoring.io/_posts/2021-08-04-benchmarking_sklearn_jpmml_evaluator.md

 Vectorized math is only possible with (floating point-) numeric features.
 If the dataset contains complex data type features (eg. categoricals, temporals, user-defined data types), then the transformation to numeric representation is likely to involve computations that are not vectorizable.
-For example, the binarization of categorical string features using one-hot-encoding involves compiling a vocabulary and performing string value lookups against it.
+For example, the binarization of categorical string features using one-hot encoding involves compiling a vocabulary and performing string value lookups against it.

 The prediction algorithm of many popular model types is either fully (eg. linear models, neural networks, support vector machines) or to a great degree (eg. ensemble models) expressible in terms of matrix (linar algebra) operations.
 There are only a few model types that can do without.
 The best example are decision trees, which rely on conditional logic instead.